-My first book, Too Much: How Victorian Constraints Still Bind Women Today, will be born into the world on January 28, 2020 from Grand Central Publishing.
+My first book, Too Much: How Victorian Constraints Still Bind Women Today, comes into the world on February 25, 2020 from Grand Central Publishing.
 However, it is available for preorder now.
-Preorders and first week sales are extraordinarily important to writers, especially debut authors like myself, and I would be delighted if you secured a copy for yourself.
+Preorders and first week sales are extraordinarily important to writers, especially debut authors like myself, and I would be delighted if you bought a copy (or ten copies—go big, etc).
 You can find it at Amazon and Barnes & Noble, but I strongly urge you to order it from your local independent bookstore.
 If you live outside the United States, ordering from the Book Depository is your best bet.

 You can also add Too Much on Goodreads.

 If you’re a member of the press interested in covering Too Much or a bookseller who would like to organize an event, you can reach my publicist at Grand Central, Kamrun Nesa, at Kamrun.Nesa@hbgusa.com or me at firstname.lastname@example.org.
-You can also refer to my Contact page for my representation.
+You can also refer to this site’s Contact page for my representation.

 In the meantime, here’s a bit about the book: